Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 The Bungalow

-There are a number of different Craftsman-style houses, the Four-square is actually a Craftsman house.
+There are a number of different Craftsman-style houses, the Four-Square is actually a Craftsman house.
 But the most popular Craftsman home was the simple 1-1/2 story bungalow.
 In fact, for most people, "bungalow" and "Craftsman house" are synonymous terms.

 Historical Antecedents

-The bungalow style is thought to have its roots in the native architectural styles of the Bengal in India.
+The style is thought to have its roots in the native architectural styles of the Bengal in India.

 During the last decades of the 19th century, English officers had small houses built in the "Bangla" style.
 The houses were one story with tile or thatched roofs and wide, covered verandas.